EvanStrittmatter16/Portfolio/docs/syllabus.md

 + two homework assignments based on material covered in the first two weeks
 + reading your classmates’ journal articles (~ 4/week) and keeping an active reading journal
 + preparing two 25-30 minute presentations on topics you select (spaced out over the half-semester)
-+ provide feedback to your classmates on their presentations
 + participate in class discussion and ask questions during your classmates’ presentations (each presentation will be followed by a discussion/question period)

 ## Grading